 1. Augmented reality & Virtual reality

 AR is becoming more accessible as you can interact with physical locations and products.
 It’s a great way to promote products.
 You can easily scan your products not only for a short video but for a “pokemon go” kind of story.
-The use of VR and AR make the experience more immersive.
-For example: Ar advertising on bus stops in london from pepsi.
+The use of VR and AR makes the experience more immersive.
+For example: AR advertising on bus stops in London from Pepsi.

 2. Gamification data

 Capturing data and information from players and those engaging with the brands to accelerate at a scary level.
 For example, Google collects data from many different areas of your online life and then uses analytics to create a profile of you as a consumer.
 Gamification data points are going to be additional pieces of information that will feed into that profile and become extremely valuable to brands.

 Score science is the analysis, distribution, design, and management of scorecards.
 Doing score science right would help you not just send people off in the wrong direction or get them in the wrong behavior, as Wells Fargo did.
 It’s about ensuring the participants have an equal chance to score well.
 Scorecards keep everyone growing and improving.

 The use of social networks and mobile apps for engaging users on the go.
 Think about tourist walks that work with beacons to send you information straight to your mobile phone, for example.